 On Jan.
-31, 2024, the House Education and the Workforce Committee approved the College Cost Reduction Act (CCRA) (H.R.
+31, 2024, the House Committee Education and Workforce approved the College Cost Reduction Act (CCRA) (H.R.
 6951), an overhaul of federal student aid, lending, repayment, and accreditation processes.
 The bill is meant to be a significant step toward reauthorizing the Higher Education Act of 1965, last updated in 2008.

 The following data analysis focuses on two key parts of the CCRA: